ericnewton/many-lives/README.md

 CPUs, but the performance decreased, so I have that disabled in the reported numbers.

+Thank you to Alex Newton for making my Haskell less embarassing.

 ### Javascript

 Javascript seems to go out of its way to be non-functional.
 The Life